biotite-dev/biotite/doc/install.rst

 -------------------

-The source distribution, written in pure Python, should be seen as a fallback option, which is useful, if there is either no *wheel* available for you or the available *wheel* is not working for some reason (or you just don't like fast code).
+The source distribution, written in pure Python, should be seen as a fallback option, which is useful in case there is either no *wheel* available for you or the available *wheel* is not working for some reason (or you just don't like fast code).
 *pip* will automatically install the source distribution if it does not find